-The Perfect Big Sur Weekend Itinerary
+The Perfect Big Sur Weekend Itinerary: Two Days in this Iconic Coastal Destination

-Big Sur is easily one of my favorite destinations in California (and as a California native, Iโ€™ve seen a lot of the Golden State!).
-If youโ€™re craving an outdoor escape filled with amazing hikes and picturesque coastal views, Big Sur is the place to be.
+Big Sur is easily one of my favorite destinations in California (and as a California native, I’ve seen a lot of the Golden State!).
+If you’re craving an outdoor escape filled with amazing hikes, stunning rocky beaches, and picturesque coastal views, this iconic Central coast destination is the place to be.

 Quick note: this page contains affiliate links, which means I may earn a small commission if you click on the URL and make a purchase (at no cost to you!).
 As an affiliate, I only recommend services and products from trusted partners I have thoroughly vetted and can genuinely recommend.
 Thank you!